 This document is a example-based guide for the use of maSigPro.
-It does not provides a detailed description of the functions of the package or demonstrates the statistical basis of the methodology.
+We recommend to open a R sesion and go through this turorial running the code given at the different sections.
+The guide does not provides a detailed description of the functions of the package or demonstrates the statistical basis of the methodology.
 The later is described in the work by Conesa et al. (2005).
 The on-line help of maSigPro can be started by typing at the R promt: